-Master Morihei Ueshiba (O’sensei), the Founder of Aikido, went to a lot of time and trouble to write not one, but 2 instructional manuals for his martial art.
+Master Morihei Ueshiba (O’sensei), the Founder of Aikido, produced 2 instructional manuals for his martial art in the 1930’s.

 Unfortunately, and one might even say bizarrely, neither of the manuals appear to be a major reference point for modern aikido practice with the exception of Iwama Aikido.
 I have heard a number of reasons given for this.
 However, they also seem to share the common ground that O’Sensei’s pre-war Aikido (or Aikido Budo as it was then labelled) was very different to post-war, hence making the manuals historically interesting but largely irrelevant.

-In fact I would go as far to say that in substance O’Sensei’s prewar Aikido was very similar to his post war Aikido.
+In fact I would go as far to say that in substance O’Sensei’s prewar Aikido share many similarities with his post war Aikido.
 The main differences being that in his later years O’sensei seems to have stopped teaching the more complex pins.
-Other changes could be accurately described as refinements and at most, alternative variations.
+Other changes could be described as refinements and at most, alternative variations.

 However, don’t take my word for it.
 Look at the below video and make up your own mind.